genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/03_install-in-three-steps.md

 title: Install in three easy steps

 ---
-To install the Genesis LCNC Platform on your server, go through the following steps.
+To install the Genesis Low Code Platform on your server, go through the following steps.

 1. Make sure you have the [correct infrastructure for installing the platform](/creating-applications/getting-ready-to-develop/running-applications/requirements/).
 2. Install the Genesis platform.